domrachev03/QTrapTheCat/README.md

 More strictly, this is a turn based game.
 Each step you can either spawn an obstacle in the selected hexagon or make the measurement of the cats state.
 The cat each step can either make an ordinary step in the desired (not blocked) direction, or make a superposition step into multiple directions simultaneously.
 To win, you should isolate the cat from the borders of the field.

 # Game requirenments
 The game is just a jupyter notebook built to run on any machine.
+The only requirements are to install used libraries.
 It was heavilly tested on IBM Quantum Lab runtime.

 # Implementation Details
 Our project is built as a monolitic jupyter notebook.
 It is only necessary to download the sprites of the cat and the dog for the proper functioning.